michael2012z/BitBible/markdown/KJV/files/Dan.md

 10. Many shall be purified, and made white, and tried; but the wicked shall do wickedly: and none of the wicked shall understand; but the wise shall understand.

-11. And from the time that the daily sacrifice shall be taken away, and the abomination that maketh desolate set up, there shall be a thousand two hundred and ninety days.the abomination: Heb. to set up the abominationmaketh…: or, astonisheth
+11. And from the time that the daily sacrifice shall be taken away, and the abomination that maketh desolate set up, there shall be a thousand two hundred and ninety days.

 12. Blessed is he that waiteth, and cometh to the thousand three hundred and five and thirty days.

-13. But go thou thy way till the end be: for thou shalt rest, and stand in thy lot at the end of the days.for thou: or, and thou, etc
+13. But go thou thy way till the end be: for thou shalt rest, and stand in thy lot at the end of the days.